hlnmplus/snowflake/README.md

 ### Installation

-Clone repository by running `git clone https://github.com/hlnmplus/snowflake`, install dependencies by running `pip install -r requirements.txt`, and run main.py file.
+Clone repository by running `git clone https://github.com/hlnmplus/snowflake`, install dependencies by running `pip install -r requirements.txt`, paste your BotAPI token in .env file and run main.py file.

 ### Is there any running instance?